Youdanshow/wazuh-send-mail/README.md

 ### Configuration file

 The C program reads `wazuh-mail.conf` from `/opt/wazuh-mail` on startup.
+A sample configuration file is included in `c_version/wazuh-mail.conf`.
 This file allows you to set the minimum alert level that triggers an email notification: